ktravaglini/BIOC281/Classes/1/Tutorial 1 Instructions.md

 # Tutorial 1
+Today we will install the software we will be using throughout the course on Stanford FarmShare as well as completing a small data analysis exercise to familiarize you with jupyter.
+To begin, we need to connect to FarmShare using ssh (**s**ecure **sh**ell).

 ## On Windows 10 launch PowerShell or install SecureCRT

-#### Right click on the Windows "Start" icon on lower left and click "Windows PowerShell"
+Right click on the Windows "Start" icon on lower left and click "Windows PowerShell"

-#### Alternatively, install Stanford provided terminal app SecureCRT "https://uit.stanford.edu/software/scrt_sfx" (recommended)
+Alternatively, install Stanford provided terminal app SecureCRT "https://uit.stanford.edu/software/scrt_sfx" (recommended)

-#### After installing SecureCRT click file-->Quick Connect.
+After installing SecureCRT click file-->Quick Connect.
 In the "Hostname" field type "rice.stanford.edu" without the quotes.
 Make sure that "Save session" and "Open in tab" options are checked.
 Click "Connect" followed by "OK".
 When promted, type your SUNetID as Username and SUNetpassword as password.
 You may want to save your username and password so its easier to connect in future.
 Next time simmply click on "Session Manager" and double click on the saved rice.stanford.edu session to connect.

 ## On Mac launch Terminal app

-#### Press command+space keys together to access search.
+Press command+space keys together to access search.
 Type "Terminal" in search field and click Terminal.app to launch terminal

-#### Once Terminal is running connect to FarmShare by typing the following command.
+Once Terminal is running connect to FarmShare by typing the following command.
 Replace SUNetID with your SUNetID without the "<>" characters.
 Follow similar scheme for the rest of the tutorial: "<>" indicates a text string specicific to you that needs to be replaced.

 ```bash
 ssh <SUNetID>@rice.stanford.edu
 ```

-### Do you have conda installed?
+## Do you have conda installed?

 ```bash
 which conda
 ```

-#### If not, install it (follow prompts)
+### If not, install it (follow prompts)

 ```bash
 wget --quiet https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh && bash Miniconda3-latest-Linux-x86_64.sh
 rm -fr Miniconda3-latest-Linux-x86_64.sh
 ```

-#### Activate conda
+### Activate conda
 ```bash
 source ~/.bashrc
 ```

-#### Check the installation (should point to Miniconda)
+### Check the installation (should point to Miniconda)

 ```bash
 which conda